GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

    Imported mesh

-Here, we use the ``PAMELAMeshGenerator`` to load the mesh (see :ref:`ImportingExternalMesh`).
+Here, we load the mesh with ``PAMELAMeshGenerator`` (see :ref:`ImportingExternalMesh`).
-The syntax to import external meshes is simple : in the XML file, the mesh file ``crackInPlane_ref.msh`` is included with its relative or absolute path to the location of the GEOSX XML file and a user-specified label (e.g., ``CubeHex``) for the mesh object.
+The syntax to import external meshes is simple: in the XML file, the mesh file ``crackInPlane_ref.msh`` is included with its relative or absolute path to the location of the GEOSX XML file and a user-specified label (here ``CubeHex``) is given to the mesh object.
 This unstructured mesh contains quadrilaterals elements and interface elements.
-Refinement is performed to conform with the fracture geometry, which is specified in the ``Geometry`` section.
+Refinement is performed to conform with the fracture geometry specified in the ``Geometry`` section.

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/ContactMechanics_SingleFracCompression_Example.xml